 Less Is More

 Therapy and other forms of self-care (healthy diet, improved sleep, exercise, and stress reduction) work hand in hand with medication.
 In turn, when therapy and adequate self-care are on board, we tend to use lower doses and less medication overall.
+Psychiatric medication works best when used as one piece in a larger overall treatment plan.

 Step By Step